multycloud/multy-docs/blog/2022-06-06-iac-comparison/index.md

 Similar to Terraform, [Pulumi](https://www.pulumi.com/) also allows you to build and deploy infrastructure into any cloud.
 Instead of HCL, Pulumi allows you to use common programming languages like Python, Javascript or Golang.
 This means a lower barrier to entry if you are familiar with those coding languages and the ability to use it alongside the rest of your code base.
 It also means that you can use common testing and other frameworks as you develop your coding infrastructure.
 When compared to HCL, operations such as for loops and resource references are much more straightforward.

 In terms of community, Pulumi is not quite as popular as Terraform, which also benefits from more extensive documentation.
 It's also important to note that Terraform is also working on a new product that is very similar to Pulumi's offering called [Cloud Development Kit](https://www.terraform.io/cdktf) (CDK).
-Though this is still early days, it'll eventually become a strong competitor to Pulumi.
+Though this is still in early days, it'll eventually become a strong competitor to Pulumi.

-Here is an example of deploying a virtual network using Pulumi:
+Here is an example of deploying an AWS virtual network using Pulumi:

 ```js
 import * as awsx from "@pulumi/awsx";